 3.8.2.
 The Commissioner’s staff shall tally the votes and present the results to the committee.
-Only those who have received a 2/3 majority vote may be forwarded to the Regents.
+Only those who have received a 2/3 majority vote may be forwarded to the Board members.

 3.8.3.
 The committee is not required to send more than three finalists even if more than three candidates have received 2/3 majority vote.
 The committee may decide to either send the highest scoring 3-5 candidates or hold additional votes to narrow the list to the number of candidates the committee wishes to forward.
 If the voting results in fewer than three candidates with 2/3 majority votes, the co-chairs may allow for further discussion of candidates and then call for subsequent votes or the committee may report to the Board chair that it was unable to find three qualified candidates, at which time the Board chair may direct the committee to continue recruiting and interviewing until it can forward at least three candidates, or the chair may end the committee’s service and form a new committee.

 3.8.4.
-The co-chairs shall forward the finalists to the Board of Regents for consideration.
+The co-chairs shall forward the finalists to the Board of Higher Education for consideration.

 3.8.5.
 The Board shall select an institution of higher education president from among the finalists presented by a search committee.
 If the Board is not satisfied with the finalists forwarded by a search committee, the Board may direct the search committee to resume the search process until the search committee has forwarded three finalists with which the Board is satisfied, or the Board chair may appoint a new search committee.